Counting Atoms

 Over a trillion dollars has been wiped from software stocks since September 2025.
 The IGV software sector ETF is down roughly 30%.
 Forward earnings multiples for software companies have collapsed from 39x to 21x — a 46% compression in months, not years.
 Morgan Stanley published what they diplomatically called a “gut check” on the sector, identifying a “trinity of software fears” that amounts to: AI isn’t just disrupting software companies, it’s eating the concept of software as a business.

 There’s no venture-backed SaaS IPO filing on the horizon.
-Klarna ripped out Salesforce and built its own CRM with AI.
+Klarna ripped out Salesforce and built its own CRM with AI — though even Klarna’s CEO later said he doubts most companies can replicate the move.
 Every time Anthropic launches a new product — cybersecurity tools, legal copilots — a cluster of stocks in that vertical sells off like someone yelled fire in a theater.

 The honest version of every LP meeting happening right now is four words: what the fuck now?